-AUDITOR OF THE COMPANY AND AUDITOR OF THE MANAGEMENT COMPANY
+AND AUDITOR OF THE

+MANAGEMENT COMPANY

-PRICEWATERHOUSE COOPERS Société coopérative 2, rue Gerhard Mercator B.P.
-1443 L-1014 Luxembourg
+2, rue Gerhard Mercator

+Société coopérative

+B.P.
+1443

+L-1014 Luxembourg, Grand Duchy of Luxembourg

+FACILITIES AGENT

+Cardinal Place 80 Victoria Street London SW1E 5JL United Kingdom

-Wellington Management Funds (Luxembourg) III SICAV is an open-ended investment fund authorised under Part I of the 2010 Law.
-The Company is an investment company with variable capital (société d'investissement à capital variable) of the umbrella type and was incorporated in Luxembourg on 16 December 2019 for an unlimited period.
-The articles of incorporation of the Company (the "Articles of Incorporation") were published in the Recueil Electronique des Sociétés et Associations ("RESA") on 7 January 2020.
-The Company was registered with the Registre de Commerce et des Sociétés, Luxembourg under number B240609.
-The Company is managed by Wellington Luxembourg S.à r.l., an entity which was incorporated under the laws of Luxembourg on 30 August 1991 under the form of a société en commandite par actions (S.C.A.), which was then converted to a société anonyme (S.A.) on 31 October 2006, and subsequently converted into a société à responsabilité limitée (S.à r.l.) on 5 December 2014.
-Wellington Luxembourg S.à r.l. acts as the Management Company of the Company, pursuant to a management company services agreement entered into between the Company and Wellington Luxembourg S.à r.l..
-The Company qualifies as UCITS under Article 1. paragraph 2) points a) and b) of the Directive, and may therefore be offered for sale in EU Member States (subject to registration in countries other than Luxembourg).
-In addition, applications to register the Company may be made in other countries.
+Wellington Management Funds (Luxembourg) is an open-ended investment fund organised initially under Part I of the Luxembourg 1988 Law as an unincorporated mutual investment fund (fonds commun de placement) and is now authorised under Part I of the 2010 Law.
+The Umbrella Fund is managed by Wellington Luxembourg S.à r.l., an entity which was incorporated under the laws of Luxembourg on 30 August 1991 under the form of a société en commandite par actions (S.C.A.), which was then converted to a société anonyme (S.A.) on 31 October 2006, and subsequently converted into a société à responsabilité limitée (S.à r.l.) on 5 December 2014.
+Wellington Luxembourg S.à r.l. acts as the Management Company of the Umbrella Fund, pursuant to Management Regulations approved by the Management Company.
+The Umbrella Fund qualifies as UCITS under Article 1. paragraph 2) points a) and b) of the Directive, and may therefore be offered for sale in EU Member States (subject to registration in countries other than Luxembourg).
+In addition, applications to register the Umbrella Fund may be made in other countries.

-The Management Company has appointed Wellington Management Company LLP to serve as the Investment Manager of the Company.
+The Management Company has appointed Wellington Management Company LLP (State of Delaware, U.S.A.) to serve as the Investment Manager of the Umbrella Fund.

-State Street Bank International GMBH, Luxembourg Branch, serves as depositary, administration agent, registrar and transfer agent and paying agent of the Company.
-All references to "Administration Agent" in this Prospectus should be understood as referring to State Street Bank International GMBH, Luxembourg Branch.
+State Street Bank International GmbH, acting through its Luxembourg Branch, serves as depositary, administration agent, registrar and transfer agent and paying agent of the Umbrella Fund.

-Wellington Global Administrator, Ltd. serves as the Distributor to the Company.
+Wellington Global Administrator, Ltd. serves as the Distributor to the Umbrella Fund.